To the members of KABSONS INDUSTIRES LIMITED Hyderabad

-Management's responsibility for the Standalone Financial Statements
+Management's Responsibility for the Ind AS Financial Statements:

 The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 with respect to the preparation of these Ind ASfinancial statements that give a true and fair view of the financial position financialperformance including other comprehensive income cash flows and changes in equity of theCompany in accordance with the Indian Accounting Standards(Ind AS) prescribed undersection 133 of Companies Act 2013 read with relevant rules issued there under and otheraccounting principles generally accepted in India.
 This responsibility also includesmaintenance of adequate accounting records in accordance with the provisions of the Actfor safeguarding of the assets of the company and for preventing and detecting the fraudsand other irregularities; selection and application of appropriate accounting policies;making judgments and estimates that are reasonable and prudent; and design implementationand maintenance of adequate internal financial controls that were operating effectivelyfor ensuring the accuracy and completeness of the accounting records relevant to thepreparation and presentation of Ind AS financial statements that give a true and fair viewand are free from material misstatement whether due to fraud or error.

 An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the Ind AS financial statements.
 The procedures selected depend on theauditor's judgment including the assessment of the risks of material misstatement of theInd AS financial statements whether due to fraud or error.
 In making those riskassessments the auditor considers internal financial control relevant to the Company'spreparation of Ind AS financial statements that give a true and fair view in order todesign audit procedures that are appropriate in the circumstances.
 An audit also includesevaluating the appropriateness of the accounting policies used and there as on ableness ofthe account ingestimates made by the Company's Directors as well as evaluating theoverall presentation of the Ind AS financial statements.

 Basis for qualified opinion:

 The Company has not adopted and complied with the requirements of Ind AS-19 'EmployeeBenefits' in respect of the Gratuity liability which constitute a departure from theAccounting standards mentioned in the Companies (Indian Accounting Standards ) Rules 2015referred in section 133 of the Act.
 In view of this the liability of the company in thisregard could not be ascertained.
 Consequently we are unable to comment about the impactof the same on the profit for the year income tax and shareholder's funds.

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matter described in the basis for QualifiedOpinion Paragraph the financial statements give the information required by theAct in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India: of the state of affairs of the company as at March31 2017;of the profit and of the cash flows for the year ended on thatdate
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matter described in the basis for QualifiedOpinion Paragraph the Ind AS financial statements give the information required by theAct in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India: of the state of affairs of the companyas at March 31 2018;of total comprehensive Income (comprising profit and othercomprehensive Income ) its cash flows and changes in equity for the year ended on thatdate

 Emphasis of matter

-We draw attention to Note 24.3 in the financial statements which states that theCompany has not provided for the interest expense amounting to Rs.
+We draw attention to Note 34.2 in the Ind AS financial statements which states that theCompany has not provided for the interest expense amounting to Rs.
 613849 for the yearand Rs.10341570 for earlier years against the Trade Deposits received from the Dealers/Distributors.
-Consequently the same has resulted in understatement of loss for the yearby Rs.
-613849 understatement of the balance in the statement of profit and loss by Rs.10955419 and understatement of Current Liabilities by Rs.
-10341550.
+Consequently the same has resulted in overstatement of profit for the yearby Rs.
+613849 understatement of the balance in the statement of profit and loss by Rs.10955419 and understatement of Current Liabilities by Rs.10955419

-Report on other Legal and Regulatory requirements
+Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order2016("the Order")issued by the Central Government of India in terms of sub-section(11) of section 143 ofthe Companies Act 2013 we give in the Annexure- A a statement on the matters specified inthe paragraph 3 and 4 of the Order .
+1) As required by the Companies (Auditor's Report) Order2016("the Order")issued by the Central Government of India in terms of subsection (11) of section 143 ofthe Act we give in the "Annexure A" a statement on the matters specified inthe paragraph 3 and 4 of the Order to the extent applicable.